 Southend has one Adoption Panel which usually meets monthly.
-The panel has been reconstituted under the Adoption Agencies Regulations 2005 - amended 2011.
+The panel has been reconstituted under the Adoption Agencies Regulations 2005 - amended 2011 & 2013.
 There is now a central list of panel members who perform the functions of the adoption panel.

 The panel ensures an independent chairperson.
-Southend appointed Panel Chair (Lyndsay Davison) in June 2011, and we have two independent Vice-Chairs who will stand in as required.
+Southend appointed Panel Chair (Barbara Foster) in June 2014, and we have two independent Vice-Chairs who will stand in as required.

-The main decision maker is Sue Hadley, Head of Children's Services in the Department for People.
+The main decision maker is John O'Loughlin, Head of Children's Services in the Department for People.
 She has overall responsibility for services for looked after children and is Decision Maker in cases presented for Preferred Option.
-There is a deputy Decision Maker, Simon Leftley.
+There is a deputy Decision Maker, Simon Leftley, Director for People.